Does the world of guitar finally caught your attention? Well, there’s no doubt that it’s so easy to fall in love with this musical instrument.

 Well, I have to warn you: when you are a beginner, making a choice can get tough.

 There are plenty of options available on the market and they are all well-promoted, making it now difficult to tell apart which one is actually a good guitar and which one is a crappy one.

-This ¾ sized guitar is not just the best classical guitars for beginners but is also a good travel companion; thanks to its small decent size.
+This ¾ sized guitar is not just the best beginner classical guitar but is also a good travel companion; thanks to its small decent size.
 But don’t underestimate this guitar, I was quite surprised the first time I hear its sound – it was totally impressive.

 And since it is not full-size, this makes it perfect for children too.
-Overall, I must say that this a very decent sounding guitar with good construction and amazing tonewood for its price range.
+Overall, I must say that this a very decent-sounding classical guitar with good construction and amazing tonewood for its price range.
 I’m sure you will enjoy the clarity and warm tone of this instrument.